 Types of Data Warehouses

-The three main types of data warehouses are enterprise data warehouse (EDW), operational data store (ODS), and a data mart.
+The three main types of data warehouses are enterprise data warehouse (EDW), operational data store (ODS), and data mart.

 Enterprise Data Warehouse (EDW)

 An enterprise data warehouse (EDW) is a centralized warehouse that provides decision support services across the enterprise.
 EDWs are usually a collection of databases that offer a unified approach for organizing data and classifying data according to subject.